amorison/parspace/README.rst

 Usage as a decorator
 --------------------

-This package provides a class that can be used to aumatically run a function over all possible combinations of a given parameter space.
+This package provides a class that can be used to automatically run a function over all possible combinations of a given parameter space.

 Say that you have a problem controlled by two parameters: an aspect ratio